gskielian/Modular-Robotics/Vision/Raspi_Camera.md

 sudo apt-get install tesseract-ocr
 ```

-I would also install imagemagick (which will allow us to fine tune the images and get the most out of tesseract):
+I recommend installing **imagemagick** which will allow us to fine tune the images and get the most out of tesseract:

 ```bash
 sudo apt-get install imagemagick
 ```